-Species blinking out, shrinking populations and significant range contractions caused by human activities have negative impacts on biodiversity as well as ecosystem functions and services.
+Species blinking out, shrinking populations, and significant range contractions caused by human activities have negative impacts on biodiversity as well as ecosystem functions and services.
 Extinction events have happened before in our Earth’s history, but this time, they are happening much faster.

-However, my coauthors and I — members of the IUCN Connectivity Conservation Specialist Group — have released new Guidelines for Conserving Connectivity through Ecological Networks and Corridors.
+Members of the IUCN Connectivity Conservation Specialist Group — have released new Guidelines for Conserving Connectivity through Ecological Networks and Corridors.
 These recommendations, the first of their kind, suggest a major shortcoming in conservation to date: lack of consideration for connectivity between protected areas.

 While the concept of an ecological corridor is easy to grasp, efforts to date to conserve corridors between protected areas have come up short.
-This is in part due to the fact the concept is quite new and the conservation tools that we have in place were not developed with conserving connectivity in mind.
+This is in part due to the fact the concept is quite new, and the conservation tools that we have in place were not developed with conserving connectivity in mind.

-Yet, the bulk of data demonstrates that, more than ever, maintaining ecological connectivity through corridors is key to conservation of our natural world.
-Connected, protected and conserved areas are stronger, and corridors are a major component in successfully fighting fragmentation and strengthening biodiversity.
+Yet, the bulk of data demonstrates that more than ever, maintaining ecological connectivity through corridors is key to the conservation of our natural world.
+Connected, protected, and conserved areas are stronger, and corridors are a major component in successfully fighting fragmentation and strengthening biodiversity.
 These physical links are one of the most important ways to ensure species are able to move between protected areas and maintain genetic strength.

-Wildlife have many reasons to travel across landscapes and between large protected havens.
+Wildlife has many reasons to travel across landscapes and between large protected havens.
 Daily movements, seasonal migrations, shifting habitats, escaping natural ecosystem disturbances, or the need to adapt to climate change are all possible.

 Connectivity management ranges from smaller scales, such as between streams or berry patches, to regional and even continental scales, such as major rivers or mountain ranges.
 Increasingly, looking at landscapes at the scale at which wildlife uses it has become a focus in the conservation world.

-North America’s Yellowstone to Yukon Conservation Initiative, Australia’s Great Eastern Ranges and South America’s Amazon Freshwater Connectivity are all among those established groups approaching fragmentation on this larger scale by connecting protected areas on land, freshwater or marine locations.
+North America’s Yellowstone to Yukon Conservation Initiative, Australia’s Great Eastern Ranges, and South America’s Amazon Freshwater Connectivity are all among those established groups approaching fragmentation on this larger scale by connecting protected areas on land, freshwater, or marine locations.
 Corridors are one solution to allow for increased connection between these protected areas.

-An ecological corridor is a clearly defined geographical space that is governed and managed over the long-term to maintain or restore effective ecological connectivity.
+An ecological corridor is a clearly defined geographical space that is governed and managed over the long term to maintain or restore effective ecological connectivity.
 When used in addition to core habitats in protected areas and other effective conservation mechanisms (OECMs), these components are the fundamental core elements of conservation and of any ecological network.
 It is important to consider the size of core habitats and isolation when meeting the connectivity needs of some species in conservation networks.